UniversalSuperBox/spamblankpush/README.rst

 Prerequisites
 -------------

-To use jps-gsx-robot, you will need Python3 and pipenv installed.
+To use spamblankpush, you will need Python3 and pipenv installed.

 Install Python
 ^^^^^^^^^^^^^^